v-rogg/cf-image-manager/README.md

 # Cloudflare Images Manager

-You can mass view, upload and delete images stored on Cloudlare Images.
+You can mass view, upload to and delete images stored on Cloudlare Images.

 On open, enter your Account ID and API Token with the necessary rights to get and delete Cloudflare Images.